holgerbrandl/kalasim/docs/userguide/docs/analysis.md

 Process finished with exit code 0
 ```

-This output is the default logging mechanism.
+This output is not active by default, but must be enabled when creating the simulation with `createSimulation(enableTraceLogger = true)`

 For larger simulations, console logging might not scale.
 Also, users may want to consume state changes for analysis and visualization.
 To support these use-cases, default logging can be disabled and custom log handlers can be added.